karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 produced by pop professionals with a pop audience and pop goals in mind.
 To look on the other side of the genre coin, is it still fair to call _Pentatonix_ contemporary a cappella?
 I know, the definition of a cappella is essentially "without instruments", and _Pentatonix_ meets this criterion.

 I think this definition is a little reductive, though.
 Contemporary a cappella music has developed its own sound, a sound very different from other forms of a cappella, such as sacred hymns.
 To continue to classify a cappella as simply "without instruments" denies contemporary a cappella identity as a genre.
 With this frame of reference, I don't think we can consider _Pentatonix_ contemporary a cappella.

-Let's back up a little bit: pop and contemporary a cappella are not mutually exclusive categories.
-In fact, many a cappella groups have a pop focus: I'd say a majority of scholastic groups as well as many semi-professional and professional groups.
+Pop and contemporary a cappella are not mutually exclusive categories.
+In fact, I'd say that the majority of scholastic groups and semi-professional and professional groups.
 Taken as a whole, however, contemporary a cappella groups employ a wide range of techniques and arrangements: from a "listen to a song, identify parts, and transcribe them for voice" approach to an approach that